Ponticelli: Feast of Madonna della Neve

 During the festivity day, the wagon goes around Ponticelli to bless all the families and all the houses.
-When the Madonna comes back to the church, people listen to the mass and then sing a song called "Goodnight Mary", during which people wave white napkins as a mark of respect for the Madonna.
+When the Madonna arrives back at the church, people listen to mass and then sing a song called "Goodnight Mary", during which people wave white napkins as a mark of respect for the Madonna.

 Murales Park

 Ponticelli is an inner city area, but there are a lot of people who try to raise up the quartier.
-In particular, there are some murales which represent social and cultural problem, like 'O scior cchiù felice made by Fabio Petani or Ael.
+In particular, there are some murals which depict social and cultural problems, like 'O scior cchiù felice made by Fabio Petani or Ael.
 Tutt'egual song 'e criature made by Jorit.